obsidian-dot-dev/openFPGA-MarioBros/README.md

 * High Score saving doesn't work.
 * Tate mode isn't supported.
-* Video will occassionally lose sync for a few frames in handheld mode.
-* Video will frequently lose sync in dock.

 Note:  File bugs for issues you encounter on the Github tracker.
 Any issues are most likely with my integration, and not with the cores themselves.
 Please do not engage the original core authors for support requests related to this port.

 ## Releaes Notes

+v0.9.3
+* Fixed video sync in dock

 v0.9.2
 * Updated version fields